tedeh/jayson/README.md

 #### Using the server as a relay

-Passing an instance of a client as a method (to the server) allows the server to relay incoming requests to another server.
+Passing an instance of a client as a method to the server makes the server relay incoming requests to wherever the client is pointing to.
 This might be used to delegate computationally expensive functions into a separate fork/server or to abstract a cluster of servers behind a common interface.

 Public server listening on *:3000 in `examples/relay/server_public.js`